potassco/clorm/README.rst

     items = [ Item(name="item{}".format(i)) for i in range(1,6) ]
     instance = FactBase(drivers + items)

-The ``Driver`` and ``Item`` constructors require named parameters that match the declared field names; you cannot use "normal" Python list arguments.
+The ``Driver`` and ``Item`` constructors use named parameters that match the declared field names.
+Note: while you can use positional arguments to initialise instances, doing so will potentially make the code harder to refactor.
+So in general you should avoid using positional arguments except for a few cases (eg., simple pairs where the order is unlikely to change).

-Now, the facts can now be added to the control object and the combined ASP program grounded.
+These facts can now be added to the control object and the combined ASP program grounded.

 .. code-block:: python